ibm-cloud-docs/vpc/block_storage_is_manage.md

 {: #managing-block-storage-api}
 {: api}

-Manage your block storage volumes programically by making calls to the [VPC REST APIs](/apidocs/vpc).
+Manage your block storage volumes programmatically by making calls to the [VPC REST APIs](/apidocs/vpc).
 You can update a volume name, update a volume attachment, detach a volume, and delete a volume.

 ### Update the name of a volume with the API
 {: #update-vol-name-api}